 Defining Containerization

-As the name suggests, Containerization or Container technology services basically involve ‘application packaging’ into a single object with all the code, configurations and dependencies to run applications at a faster rate on any computing environment, isolated from other processes.
+As the name suggests, containerization or container technology services involve ‘application packaging’ into a single object with all the code, configurations, and dependencies to run applications at a faster rate in any computing environment, isolated from other processes.

-Container technology has some similarities with Virtual Machines (VM) that have long been used to replicate servers and isolate applications across different operating platforms.
+Container technology is similar to virtual machines (VM), which have long been used to replicate servers and isolate applications across different operating platforms.

-However, the key difference between both lies in their dealing with the Operating System (OS) and server efficiencies.
-While VM runs on top of the server, container environment runs at the level of hypervisor or a virtual machine monitor.
+However, the key difference lies in dealing with Operating System (OS) and server efficiencies.
+While VMs run on the server, the container environment runs at the level of a hypervisor or a virtual machine monitor.

-Because of this reason, containerization is often referred to as ‘advanced virtualization’ or as ‘container-based virtualization’.
+For this reason, containerization is often called ‘advanced virtualization’ or ‘container-based virtualization’.

 [ALSO READ: Features of IT Virtualization Services]